Perrier-Remi/SAE_dev_web/README.md

 # How to use NetVOD ?

-To be able to use NetVOD, you have to log in the web application.
-Otherwise you won't be able to access any content or feature on the web application.
+To be able to use NetVOD, you have to log into the web application.
+Otherwise, you won't be able to access any content or feature on the web application.
 <br />

 ## Login
 #### Basic user

-The basic user for the application is "user1@mail.com" and his password is "user1".
+The basic user of the application is "user1@mail.com" and his password is "user1".
 You can disconnect at any time using the "Deconnexion" button.
 <br />

 #### Forgot password feature

-If you forget your password, you can click the "Changez votre mot passe" link to ask a fow a new password.
-First, you have to enter the email adress of your account, then you will be prompted a link to change your password.
+If you forget your password, you can click the "Changez votre mot passe" link to ask a new password.
+First, you have to enter the email address of your account, then you will be prompted a link to change your password.
 Now, enter and a confirm a new valid password[^1].
 <br />

 ## Account sign up

-When signin up an account, you have to enter a vaild email adress and valid password[^1] (and confirm it by typing it a second time).
+When signin up an account, you have to enter a vaild email address and valid password[^1] (and confirm it by typing it a second time).

-Next you will be prompted a confirmation screen, you simply have to click the link to confirm the creation of your account.
+Next you will be prompted a confirmation screen where you simply have to click the link to confirm the creation of your account.
 <br />

 ## Choose or create a profile

-Once you are loggin you have to choose or create a profile (mandatory for the first connection) in order to access the applications' content.
+Once you are logging you have to choose or create a profile (mandatory for the first connection) in order to access the applications' content.

 Once you choose a profile, you can modify the information regarding your profile (in the "Profil" section of the application) like first name, name, gender, ...

-Each profile has its own favorites and watched shows which you can view in the "Accueil" section.
+Each profile has its own favorite and watched shows which you can view in the "Accueil" section.
 You can create up to 4 profiles.
 <br />

 ## Watch TV series
 #### Watching series
-You can choose any series you want from the catalog in the "Catalog" section and watch them. if you click on a series, you can see the description of it and a list of all the episodes.
+You can choose any series you want from the catalog in the "Catalogue" section and watch them. if you click on a show, you can see the description of it and a list of all the episodes.
 To watch an episode, simply click on it.
 <br />

 #### Leaving a comment